-Description In I2C master mode, the setup and hold times for a (repeated) START, t{SU,STA} and t{HD,STA} respectively, can be violated if SCL clock frequency is greater than 50kHz in standard
+In I2C master mode, the setup and hold times for a (repeated) START, $t{SU,STA}$ and $t{HD,STA}$ respectively, can be violated if SCL clock frequency is greater than 50kHz in standard mode (100kbps).
+As a result, a slave can receive incorrect data or the I2C bus can be stalled due to clock stretching by the slave.

-Workaround If using repeated start, ensure SCL clock frequencies is < 50kHz in I2C standard mode
+If using repeated start, ensure SCL clock frequencies is < 50kHz in I2C standard mode (100 kbps).

-(100 kbps).

-Function USCI I2C IFGs UCSTTIFG, UCSTPIFG, UCNACKIFG
+USCI I2C IFGs UCSTTIFG, UCSTPIFG, UCNACKIFG

-DescriptionUnpredictable code execution can occur if one of the hardware-clear-able IFGs UCSTTIFG, UCSTPIFG or UCNACKIFG is set while the global interrupt enable is set by software (GIE=1).
+Unpredictable code execution can occur if one of the hardware-clear-able IFGs UCSTTIFG, UCSTPIFG or UCNACKIFG is set while the global interrupt enable is set by software (GIE=1).
 This erratum is triggered if ALL of the following events occur in following order: